solidoss/solidframe/tutorials/mpipc_echo/README.md

 ## Test

-Now that we have two applications a client and a server let us test it in a little scenario with two servers and a client.
+Now that we have the client and the server applications, let us test them in a little scenario with two servers and a client.

 **Console-1**:
 ```BASH